 Grants

 While student loans help cover the costs of school, they must be repaid over a designated period of time, with interest.
-These loans are typically offered at a lower rate than the market, so the payback isn't as intimidating.
-They do not reduce the costs of schooling overall; they just help with the immediate cost.
-The U.S. Department of Education offers the William D. Ford Federal Direct Loan Program, and the Sallie Mae Career Training Smart Option Loan is also available.
+Student loans, especially federal student loans, are typically locked in at a lower interest rate, so you can ideally pay them off in a reasonable time frame.
+Loans do not reduce the costs of schooling overall; they just help with the immediate cost.

-Merit scholarships must be applied for at the dental school you will be attending.
-The scholarships are awarded based on certain criteria set by the school.
+Scholarships must be applied for at the dental school you will be attending are awarded based on certain criteria set by the school.
+Many schools offer their own scholarships for students who are in need of financial assistance, while some are designated for students who excel academically.

 There are some scholarships available for those going into dental school.
 One option to consider is a military dental scholarship through the Health Professions Scholarship Program.
 In exchange for financial aid, the recipient must serve the country for four years.
 The military will pay for the entire education plus living expenses and a living stipend to serve as a dentist in the military.
 The Army, Navy, and Air Force offer varying scholarships, so it’s best to investigate the options to determine which branch of the military fits you best.

 If the military route isn’t for you, there are quite a few other options available when it comes to scholarships for dental school.
-The American Dental Association Foundation sponsors a few different scholarships ranging from $2,500-10,000 annually.
+The American Dental Association Foundation sponsors a few different scholarships for leadership and research.

 Additionally, there is the American Dental Education Association, which also offers a variety of scholarships such as:

-ADEA/Crest Oral-B Scholarships - Two $3,000 scholarships will be awarded in 2020 to support dental hygiene students who are pursuing education beyond an associate degree and who have an interest in an academic career.
+ADEA/Crest Oral-B Scholarships - Two scholarships are awarded annually to support dental hygiene students who are pursuing education beyond an associate degree and who have an interest in an academic career.

-ADEA/GlaxoSmithKline Consumer Healthcare Preventive Dentistry Scholarships - Twelve $2,500 scholarships will be awarded in 2020 to support predoctoral students demonstrating academic excellence in preventive dentistry.
+ADEA/GlaxoSmithKline Consumer Healthcare Preventive Dentistry Scholarships - Twelve scholarships are awarded annually in to support predoctoral students demonstrating academic excellence in preventive dentistry.

-ADEA/Sigma Phi Alpha Linda DeVore Scholarship - $1,500 scholarship will be awarded in 2020 to support a student of allied dental education at the baccalaureate, master's, or doctoral degree level.
+ADEA/Sigma Phi Alpha Linda DeVore Scholarship - This scholarship will be awarded anually to support a student of allied dental education at the baccalaureate, master's, or doctoral degree level.

 Finding Financial Aid Help